yiminzhou7/AI-And-Open-Science-In-Research-SW-Engineering/README.md

 You can check if Grobid is running properly by openning a web browser and visit the following URL: [http://localhost:8070](http://localhost:8070).

-**Step 3:** Create a blank virtual environment with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) with a name in python 3.10
+**Step 3:** Open a new command line and create a blank virtual environment with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) with a name in python 3.10

 ```
 conda create -n text_analysis python=3.10